mnussbaum/arch-ansible/coc-replacement.md

 Need to replace:

-* Syntax highlighting - treesitter
-  * Maybe remove other plugins after this
-* Intelligent text objects - tresitter
+* Intelligent text objects
-* Diagnostics and fixits
+* Diagnostics and fixits - check
 * Formatting
-* Jump to def
-* Jump to type def
-* Jump to impl
-* Jump to ref
-* Show docs
 * Completions
 * Import management
-* Project wide rename
 * vim-vista integration
+* fancy go plugin

 * And then replace fzf with telescope